standardsats/eclair-plugin-hodlinvoice/README.md

 | /hodlreject | POST   | paymentHash          | Rejects the incoming payment by failing the underlying HTLC |

-Note that it's currently impossible for eclair plugins to add new HTTP-RPC endpoints, so this plugin listens on a different socket than the standard eclair API.
+Note that it's currently impossible for eclair plugins to add new HTTP-RPC endpoints, so this plugin listens on a different port than the standard eclair API.
 You can configure the port by setting the configuration key `hodlplugin.api.port` but if none is set the plugin will default to the eclair API port + 1.
 The same authentication credentials of the regular eclair API is necessary to use the hodl plugin APIs.
 The plugin doesn't persist the data between restarts, so if you have an invoice on hold it will be rejected when you